diamondbybold/swift-supportkit/README.md

 ### Display products using store

 The store object can handle products life cycle and side effects for us.
-In alternative and for more flexibility we can create a "ProductStore" object if needed.
-And don't forget other model objects like e.g. UserSession, ShoppingCart, CheckoutProcess, ChatSession, UserRegistration, ReviewProduct, ... remember **UI = f(State)** where State == model
+In alternative and for more flexibility we can create a "ProductStore" object conforming **FetchableObject** protocol if needed.
+And don't forget other model objects like e.g. UserSession, ShoppingCart, CheckoutProcess, ChatSession, UserRegistration, ReviewProduct, ... remember **UI = f(State)** where State = Model

 ```swift
 import SwiftUI